AlexisRalli/SCF-QUBO-results/README.md

 # HF-QUBO
-Repository containing results for [insert doi]
+Repository containing results for [insert doi] and [arXiv](https://arxiv.org/abs/2506.04223)

-The raw results can be found in `data` and `analysis` provides jupyter notebooks giving the analysis.
+The raw data can be found in `data` and the jupyter notebooks in `analysis` generate all the plots in the paper.
+They also detail how other information can be accessed if required.

-To re-run the analysis please run:
+To re-run the analysis please first run:

 ```
 pip install -r requirements.txt
 ```

-To unzip all the raw data please run:
+to install all the requirements.
+The unzipped data is also required, therefore please run in the root dir:
 ```
 python uncompress.py
 ```

+The jupyter notebooks should now be able to be run.